bferris1/purdue-toolkit/README.md

 ## Installation

-This app requires npm and Bower.
-Ensure that npm and bower are installed globally, then run `npm install`.
+Ensure that node/npm are installed then run `npm install` in the project root.
 A "config.json" file will need to be placed in the root directory.
 It should be in this form:

 ```json
 {